Understanding Severance Packages, Part 3: Stock Awards and Investment Portfolios

 Whether it comes after a year, a decade or a whole career, being dismissed from your job is never easy.
 Routines are upended, relationships are disrupted, and your sense of identity may take a hit.
 Your next step could be a job in the same field, a new career path, an entrepreneurial project or perhaps even retirement.
 But while you think it over, you’ll also have some important financial issues to consider.

 Welcome to the third article in a five-part series about severance-related issues that you should know about if you ever find yourself in this challenging position.
-Today, we look at things to consider when it comes to stock awards and your investment portfolio.
+Today, we look at the considerations surrounding stock awards and your investment portfolio.

 Managing your stock awards

-Many companies offer long-term incentive awards to key employees.
-Such awards often consist of stock options, restricted stock and/or performance-based restricted stock.
+Many companies offer long-term incentive compensation to key employees.
+These awards often consist of stock options, restricted stock units (RSUs), and/or performance-based restricted stock.
 For some people, stock awards represent one of the largest assets on their personal balance sheet.
-Therefore, it’s wise to create a strategy to carefully unwind these stock positions once you’ve learned your role at work is being eliminated.
+That’s why creating a strategy to unwind these positions thoughtfully is essential once you learn your role is being eliminated.

-When restricted stock or performance-based stock awards are released, the award’s fair market value is taxed at ordinary income tax rates and reported on your pay stub.
-For tax purposes, your holding period begins once the shares are released to you.
-Consequently, selling shares immediately after release should result in a negligible capital gains tax.
+When restricted stock or performance-based awards vest, the fair market value of the shares is taxed as ordinary income and reported on your pay stub.
+Your holding period begins on the day the shares are released to you.
+As a result, selling immediately after release typically creates minimal capital gains.

-If you sell within 12 months, any gain is taxed at short-term capital gains rates, which are the same as ordinary income tax rates.
-Waiting 12 months to sell after shares are released means any gain will be taxed at long-term capital gains rates (federal and potentially state).1
+If you sell within 12 months of the release date, any gain is taxed as short-term capital gains (the same rates as ordinary income).
+Waiting at least 12 months allows any appreciation to qualify for long-term capital gains rates.1

 Maintain an appropriate investment portfolio